Editors pick

 For simple one-off events

-If you run occasional workshops, classes, or small paid events and don’t need many advanced tools, it makes sense to compare a few platforms side by side.
+If you run occasional workshops, classes, or small paid events and do not need advanced tools, several Eventbrite alternatives work.

 A quick comparison checklist

-1. What will this actually cost per ticket?
+1. What will this actually cost per ticket given your average price?

 2. Can I pass fees to attendees if I want to?